thesse1/webmethods-api-gateway-staging/README.md

 > Note: You can find a sample for this mechanism in the sample PostmanEcho API, see below.

-### TODO: Place this in the respective sample description

-For example,
- - the value of the variable postman-echo-security-alias.TEST_EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on TEST_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

-For example,
- - the value of the variable postman-echo-security-alias.PROD_EXT.httpAuthCredentials.password will automatically replace the password stored in the PostmanEcho_Security_Alias on PROD_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

-> Note: The password in an HTTP Transport security alias must be provided in base-64-encoded form, so the value of the (secret) replacement variable must also be provided in base-64-encoded form.

 # Sample content included in this repository

 ## export_payload.json export query for sample API projects